RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

 ---
 Title: Getting Started with Redis Enterprise Software using Kubernetes
 description:
 weight: 30
 alwaysopen: false
 categories: ["Platforms"]
 aliases: /rs/getting-started/getting-started-kubernetes/
          /rs/administering/kubernetes/
 ---
 Kubernetes provides simpler orchestration with containers and has been widely adapted.
-It is simple to get a Redis Enterprise cluster on Kubernetes with the new Redis Enterprise Docker container.
+It is simple to get a Redis Enterprise cluster on Kubernetes with the Redis Enterprise Operator deployment.

 ## What is Redis Enterprise?